What are Sweat Equity Shares & How Do They Work?

 Calendar

 Sweat equity shares are issued by a company to its employees or directors at a discount or for a consideration other than cash.
 It gives the company directors or employees ownership and equity upside in the company.
+The idea is to compensate individuals for their efforts and contributions with ownership stakes in the company.

 In India, sweat equity shares are issued according to the Companies Act, 2013 and Companies (Share Capital and Debentures) Rules, 2014.
 For listed companies, the Securities Exchange Board has laid down the rules regarding the issuance of these shares.